sajjad-shirazy/swagger-mongoose/README.md

 ## Fixed Bug

-because the main repo does not maintain recently. some bugs fixed in this brach:
+because the main repo does not maintain recently. some bugs fixed in this branch:
 - Documnet Indexes applying bug

 ## Limitations